JulianAlconcher/StudyScript/README.md

 - **Command**: Type `exit` when prompted.
 - **Description**: Exits the current operation and returns to the previous menu or closes the application.

+## Modify Files and Subjects 🤙🤙
+If you want to quickly modify all the files and subjects, you can do so directly in the `materias_config.json` file.
+Open the file with a text editor and make your changes as needed.